WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

   - This test ensures the system's resilience when encountering an empty JSON dataset.

 - **Expected Outcome**:
-  - The `process_data` function should raise an exception when given an empty JSON.
+  - The `process_data` function in govtech.py should raise an exception when given an empty JSON.
 This is to ensure the function doesn't process invalid or empty datasets, which could lead to unexpected behaviors or errors later on.

 ---